thosgood/this-weeks-finds/markdown/201-250/week202.md

 as [arXiv:math.CT/0301221](http://arxiv.org/abs/math.CT/0301221).

-Getting a manageable combinatorial understanding of the space of loops in the spaces of loops in the space of loops\... in some space has always been part of the dream of higher-dimensional algebra.
-These
-\"k-fold loop spaces\" or have been important in homotopy theory since the 1970s - see the end of \"[week199](week199.html)\" for a little bit about them.
-People know that k-fold loop spaces have k different products that commute up to homotopy in a certain way that can be summarized by saying they are algebras of the E~k~ operad, also called the \"little k-cubes operad\".
+Getting a manageable combinatorial understanding of the space of loops in the spaces of loops in the space of loops... in some space has always been part of the dream of higher-dimensional algebra.
+These "k-fold loop spaces" or have been important in homotopy theory since the 1970s - see the end of ["Week 199"](#week199) for a little bit about them.
+People know that k-fold loop spaces have k different products that commute up to homotopy in a certain way that can be summarized by saying they are algebras of the E~k~ operad, also called the "little k-cubes operad".
 However, their wealth of structure is still a bit mind-boggling.
-James Dolan and I made some conjectures about their relation to k-tuply monoidal categories in our paper
-\"Categorification\" (see \"[week121](week121.html)\"), and now Batanin is making this more precise using his approach to n-categories - which is one of the ones described in Leinster\'s book.
+James Dolan and I made some conjectures about their relation to k-tuply monoidal categories in our paper "Categorification" (see ["Week 121"](#week121)), and now Batanin is making this more precise using his approach to $n$-categories - which is one of the ones described in Leinster's book.

-There\'s also been a lot of work applying higher-dimensional algebra to topological quantum field theory - that\'s what got me interested in n-categories in the first place, but a lot has happened since then.
+There's also been a lot of work applying higher-dimensional algebra to topological quantum field theory - that's what got me interested in n-categories in the first place, but a lot has happened since then.
 For a highly readable introduction to the subject, with tons of great pictures, try: